 Like the other social characteristics assessed here, familial status does not show a distinct concentration pattern across Puerto Rico.
-Only Thirty-three census tracts (33) had forty percent (40%) or more households with children.
-However, an additional 179 census tracts had thirty percent (30%) or more households with children.
+Only twenty-eight (28) census tracts had forty percent (40%) or more households with children.
+However, an additional one hundred twenty-nine (129) census tracts had thirty percent (30%) or more households with children.

-Figure 24: Households with children under 18.
+Figure 27: Map of Puerto Rico Identifying the percent of Households with children under 18 in the MID area by census track.
 Source: U.S. Census ACS: 5-year (2018-2022) Estimate- Table DP02PR.